 Content warning: Explicit and specific discussion of calories and numbers are detailed in this post.

 So, had I been quizzed on the calories in one finger, I likely would've been in the correct ballpark, but you wouldn't have gotten a super speedy "just under 11!", like you would've if you'd asked about a single Malteser.
 I'm not a machine, after all.

-The other night I woke from an incredibly vivid dream where I had eaten a Kinder Bueno bar at seven o'clock in the morning, and proceeded to panic that I'd been foolish enough to waste some of my breakfast calories on a confectionary that can't decide whether its German or Italian.
+The other night I woke from an incredibly horrible and vivid dream in which I had eaten a Kinder Bueno bar at seven o'clock in the morning.
+I then proceeded to panic that I'd been foolish enough to waste some of my precious breakfast calories on a confectionery that can't decide whether it wants to be German or Spanish.
 Particularly panicked was I, because I woke up still feeling hungry.

-Fear not, I can confirm that I'm definitely not persuaded by Freud's outlandish ideas about the significance of our dreams.
-My psychology degree is worth something, you know.
-Nor am I persuaded theologically that dreams are necessarily a reliable way of discerning Christian doctrine – though this is a complicated one, which I'm happy to natter about with any of you budding pneumatologists out there another time.
-But, something about this dream boggled and bugged me.
+I can assure you that I'm definitely not persuaded by Freud's outlandish ideas about the significance of our dreams.
+Studying Psychology at Oxford did teach me something, you know.
+Nor am I persuaded theologically that dreams are necessarily a reliable way of discerning Christian doctrine – though this is a complicated one, which if you’re a budding pneumatologist, I’ll happily natter about another time.

-The only way to really know how many calories were actually in this Kinder Bueno would be to burn it, use it to heat up some water, and do some temperature-energy calculation that I don't fully understand because I dropped Chemistry when it got too complicated.
-And even then, it would be prone to experimental error, not to mention human error.
-And I also wouldn't be able to eat it after, because it would have been burned.
+The only way to really know how many calories were actually in this specific Kinder Bueno would be to burn it, use it to heat up some water, and do some temperature-energy calculation that I don't fully understand because I dropped Chemistry once it started to get too complicated.
+Even then, this would be prone to experimental error, not to mention human error.
+And, I wouldn't be able to eat it after, because it would have been burned.

 Then I said to myself,